tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% tip %}}

 Instead of clicking on the link you can also directly copy it in your browser to enter the local port where the environment is located.
-If you do this do not forget to also copy the access token generated by Jupyter in order to access directly without needing to introduce it manually.
+If you do this do not forget to also copy the access token generated by Jupyter in the url if you don't want to need to introduce it manually.

+#INFO_ON_PASSWORD_TO_BE_ADDED

 {{% /tip %}}